What is Insolvent Trading and is it the Same as Wrongful Trading?

 If it is found that the directors did not act in the best interests of the creditors, or worse still, acted completely irresponsibly, they could be made personally liable for debts the company cannot pay.
 It could also lead to a director disqualification of up to 15 years.

-Is there a Statute of Limitations on Insolvent Trading?
+Is there a Statute of Limitations?

 Unless another time-frame is specified by the court then the limitation period for commencing proceedings against directors suspected of wrongful trading is six years.
 Therefore, you will not be charged after the six-year limitation period has passed.